boginw/P5/report/2 Iteration 1/Designing and Building of the Car.md

 The design of the car has 114 components (without the camera) which might sound like a lot, but to encompass all the necessary functions, such as rigidness, this was needed.
 A trade-off to consider is the weight.
 By shedding some components the weight of the car can be reduced, but as you can read later on, this might not be needed.
 There might be some optimizations that can be made, but this will not be focused on here.

 #### Speed
 With no specific requirement for velocity, a subjective determination is made regarding the fulfillment of the criterion.
+An empirical test was conducted with the purpose of figuring out, through observation, what the speed of the car actually is.
+The test performed was done by measuring a given distance of X meters and then letting the car drive that distance while measuring how long it would take the car to go from the starting point to the finish line.
+The test was also done with the camera as this would be most realistic since the camera is an integral part of the car.
-A simple test showed that the car drives approximately 6 km/h, which leaves plenty of room for different speed levels.
+The test showed that the car drives approximately X km/h, which enables adjustment of different speed levels while the car is driving outside testing environments.

 An obvious segmentation would be to have 1 km/h to correspond to 10 km/h, 2 km/h to 20 km/h, and so on, which leads to six speed levels.
 With multiple speed levels and reasonable top speed, this fulfills the criterion.

 #### Weight
 As mentioned in section {ref to Components}, some optimizations regarding component count might be possible, but rigidness is also important.
 As a compromise, only functional components were added to the car, which might sound obvious, but can get hard to design due to Lego's stud system.
 At the time of writing, the weight of the car and its components have not been measured, but as mentioned earlier, the speed is deemed appropriate, and as such, the weight goal is considered achieved.